-What you need to know is that spark plugs do NOT last forever.
+New spark plugs need to be installed because, spark plugs, do NOT last forever.

-One thing to keep in mind with respect to performance claims is that spark plugs create horsepower.
+One thing to keep in mind with respect to performance claims is that, spark plugs create horsepower.
+That is false.

-The spark only ignites what is already in the combustion chamber.
-If there are any power gains to be had, they will be the result of reduced misfires.
+The spark plug only ignites what is already in the combustion chamber.
+So, if there are any power gains to be had, they will be the result of, reduced engine misfires.

-All 1996 and newer vehicles have an OBD-II onboard diagnostic system that tracks ignition misfires.
-When the rate of misfires exceeds a certain limit and causes emissions to increase 50% over baseline levels, it illuminates a warning light.
+All 1996 and newer vehicles have an OBD-II onboard diagnostic system, that tracks ignition misfires.
+When the rate of misfires exceeds a certain limit it; will cause emissions to increase 50% over baseline levels.
+As a result, illuminating a warning light.

-So, On older vehicles, installing spark plugs at the recommended service intervals for preventive maintenance; will reduce the risk of misfires and maintain peak engine performance.
+So, on older vehicles, installing plugs at the recommended service intervals for preventive maintenance; will reduce the risk of misfires and maintain peak engine performance.

 Why Install New Spark Plugs

-Installing new plugs is not a cure-all for driveability and emissions problems.
-But, In most cases installing new spark plugs can make a significant improvement.
+Installing new spark plugs, is not a cure-all for driveability and emissions problems.
+But, in most cases installing new plugs, can make a significant improvement.

-New plugs improve cold starting.
+New spark plugs, improve cold starting.
 Bad plugs are often responsible for many cold weather “no start” service calls.
-Many times the battery has been run dead while cranking the engine because the plugs would not fire.
+Many times the battery has been run dead, while cranking the engine; because the plugs would not fire.
 When the old plugs are removed and examined, they are often found to be worn or dirty.
-Dirty spark plugs can cause fouling which results in misfiring.
+Dirty spark plugs can cause fouling, which results in misfiring.

-New plugs reduce the voltage requirements on the ignition system, which decreases the chance of misfire while leaving more amps for the starter and injectors.
+New spark plugs, reduce the voltage requirements on the ignition system; which decreases the chance of misfire, while leaving more amps for the starter and injectors.

-Wet fouled spark plugs can also prevent an engine from starting.
-But, In many instances the fouling problem has nothing to do with spark plug wear or neglect.
+Wet fouled plugs, can also prevent an engine from starting.
+But, in many instances the fouling problem, has nothing to do with spark plug wear or neglect.

-New plugs minimize the risk of catalytic converter failure.
-A single misfiring plug can dump enough raw fuel into the exhaust to overheat and damage the converter.
+Also, new spark plugs, minimize the risk of catalytic converter failure.
+A single misfiring plug, can dump enough raw fuel into the exhaust to, overheat and damage the converter.

 This, in turn, may form a partial restriction or complete blockage in the exhaust.
 As a result, creating enormous backpressure and chokes off the engines ability to exhale.
 The engine may lack power, especially at higher speeds, and deliver terrible fuel economy.